History and exam

 drug or toxin exposure

-Drugs (e.g., chloramphenicol and non-steroidal anti-inflammatory drugs) and toxins (e.g., chemicals or pesticides) have been implicated in the aetiology of AA.
-However, in only very few instances is there reasonable evidence for an association (from case control studies), and even then it is nearly impossible to prove causality.
+Drugs (e.g., chloramphenicol and non-steroidal anti-inflammatory drugs) and toxins (e.g., chemicals or pesticides) have been implicated in the aetiology of aplastic anaemia (AA).
+However, there is only reasonable evidence for an association (from case control studies) in a few instances, and even then it is nearly impossible to prove causality.

 The lag time between exposure and disease presentation is usually several weeks to months.[3]